-As already discussed, Lustre consists of four types of subsystems - a Management Server (MGS), a Meta Data Target (MDT), Object Storage Targets (OSTs) and clients.
+As already discussed, Lustre consists of four types of subsystems - a Management Server (MGS), a Metadata Target (MDT), Object Storage Targets (OSTs) and clients.
 All of these can co-exist on a single system or can run on different systems.
 Together the OSSs and MDS together present a Logical Object Volume (LOV) which is an abstraction that appears in the configuration.

 It is possible to set up the Lustre system with many different configurations by using the administrative utilities provided with Lustre.
-CFS includes some sample scripts in the directory where Lustre is installed.
-If you have installed the source code, the scripts are located in the lustre/tests subdirectory.
+Some sample scripts are included in the directory where Lustre is installed.
+If you have installed the source code, the scripts are located in the lustre/tests sub-directory.
 These scripts enable quick setup of some simple, standard configurations.